Hope you're enjoying this post! If you'd like me to handle your marketing—

 While your new website is under development, it’s critical to prevent search engines from crawling and indexing it.
 Here’s how to do it:

-Once the new site is built in the staging environment, conduct a comprehensive audit to ensure everything is in place before going live.
+Once the new SEO website is built in the staging environment, conduct a comprehensive audit to ensure everything is in place before going live.
 Here’s what to focus on:

 Before you launch, perform a final check of all on-page SEO elements in the staging environment.
 Here’s what to optimize: